 The Base Shoe Marvel

-This railing system utilizes a heavy aluminum channel known as the base shoe.
-The base shoe can be exposed as a design feature, or set in the floor or decking so that only the glass is visible, making it appear to come straight up out of the floor.
-The glass can come in a variety of types and sizes, including frosted, tinted, and more.
-In many states, it can be installed without a caprail (California is an exception).
-Our base shoe railing system is engineered for California’s strict code, which means it will meet other nationwide codes.
+In many states, it can be installed without a cap rail (California is an exception).
+Our base shoe railing system is engineered for California’s strict code, meaning it will meet other nationwide codes.
 It simply requires specific blocking and framing, with a 1/2″ glass minimum.

 Frosted Glass, Concealed Shoe

 This job features a base shoe railing utilized as a privacy fence.
-The frosted glass lets light in but provides privacy for the courtyard.
+The frosted glass lets light in and provides privacy for the courtyard.
 We wrapped the shoe in wood to match the rest of the fence and ordered special 1/2″ frosted glass.
 At the end of construction we installed the privacy glass.
-Because this is used as a fence and not a railing, we were not required to have a caprail.
+Because this is used as a fence and not a railing, we were not required to have a cap rail.

 Interior Bridge and Staircase

 This project features a base shoe that was integrated into the floor of the residence.
-Because of this design detail, the glass gives the illusion of coming right out of the wood.
-The glass on this project is 1/2″ starphire with 2″ spacing between panels to represent what would normally be a railing post.
-It features a small-profile stainless steel cap rail.
+This design detail gives the illusion of the glass coming out of the wood.
+The glass used is 1/2″ Starphire with 2″ spacing between panels to represent a railing post and features a small-profile stainless steel cap rail.
 We also built the staircase and continued the theme on the stairs as well as the tile floor on the lower level.